ludvikpet/Group98_MLOps/reports/README.md

 > *Whenever we commit code and push to GitHub, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:
-> The starting point of our setup is a local environment structured using a cookiecutter template to ensure an organized and standardized project layout.
+The starting point of our setup is a local environment structured using a cookiecutter template to ensure an organized and standardized project layout.
 We use Docker to encapsulate dependencies and maintain consistency across different environments.
 Within the Docker container, Hydra is employed to manage configuration files effectively.
 While Conda is used for environment management, the data and pretrained TinyBERT model are retrieved from Hugging Face, specifically using the Banking77 dataset.
 Finally, we leverage the PyTorch library to fine-tune the TinyBERT model for our specific classification problem, tailoring it to the given data and task.

->
-> Outside our Docker container, we have local data storage, which is connected to our GCP bucket through Data Version Control (DVC).
+Outside our Docker container, we have local data storage, which is connected to our GCP bucket through Data Version Control (DVC).
 This setup allows us to manage and version control our data efficiently, ensuring seamless synchronization between local storage and the cloud for reproducibility and collaboration.
 Our code is version controlled using Git with collaboration through GitHub.
 To ensure code quality and maintain robust workflows, we have implemented continuous integration using GitHub Actions.
 This includes running unittests with Pytest to ensure code correctness and catch potential issues early in the development process.
 After running unittests with GitHub Actions, we use Google Cloud Build Triggers to automate the build process.
 This process takes our code, builds the application, and pushes the resulting artifacts to the Google Artifact Registry for storage and deployment.
 The artifacts are retrieved and used for training models on Vertex AI.
 While running on Vertex AI, the experiment logs are sent to Weights & Biases (WandB) for real-time tracking, visualization and analysis of model training and performance metrics.
 The model and its parameters are stored in the GCP bucket, where we use Evidently AI to monitor data drift.

->
->  For user requests, we have implemented a frontend API using Streamlit, which interacts with a FastAPI backend.
+For user requests, we have implemented a frontend API using Streamlit, which interacts with a FastAPI backend.
 The backend handles prediction requests and is deployed on Google Cloud Run for scalability and reliability.
 User statistics are stored in a GCP bucket and monitored using Evidently AI, allowing us to track and analyze user behavior and ensure model performance remains consistent over time.
 ![my_image](figures/MLops_Project_Diagram.png)
---- question 29 fill here ---

 ### Question 30